stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md

 However, due to the origin of the underlying OpenAPI specification in the Berlin Group NextGenPSD2 Framework, ÍST TS-310 on Domestic Payments and Deposits, and ÍST TS-313 on Foreign Payments, overlap quite significantly.
 Both are based on the
 "[IOBWS3.0.yaml](https://github.com/stadlar/IST-FUT-FMTH/blob/master/Deliverables/IOBWS3.0.yaml)"
-definition document, and share schema types and API resources.
+definition document, and share schema type and API service definitions.
 They will still be treated as separate entities but stakeholders are advised to reference the other document if more context is required.

 The approach in ÍST {{spec_id}} is to focus on the domestic adaptations to the relevant parts of the NextGenPSD2 framework, and the information needed to tie that to earlier IOBWS versions or other such implementations, and even the Core Banking systems involved.